Are you interested in becoming an ESL tutor or a Conversation Partner?

 HOW LONG DO WE WORK WITH OUR STUDENTS?

-For a group class, an instructor is expected to be available for most of the sessions during the 8-week class cycle.
+For a group class, an instructor should be available for all/most sessions during the 8-week class cycle.
 For tutor pairs, the time will vary according to each student’s needs and motivation to reach their goals.
 Some tutors work with students for two to three years or longer, while some only work with a student for a few months.
 You will be in regular contact with program staff regarding the progress your student is making and your and your student’s availability.

 HOW DO WE MEASURE PROGRESS?

-Periodic standardized assessments are given (usually once per year or after a minimum of 40 instructional hours).
+Adults enrolled in our programs are assessed usually once per year or after a minimum of 40 instructional hours.
 Staff will contact you when it is time for your student to post-test.
-These evaluations are essential both to give your student some tangible measure of progress and for CFLC to receive grant funding.
+These evaluations are essential to give your student some tangible measure of progress and for CFLC to receive grant funding.
 Informal assessments are built into the classroom curriculum, and one-on-one tutors may develop their assessments to match what they have been working on with their students.
 Staff will ask for periodic updates on student achievements and “real-life” progress.

 If any of the above sounds daunting, remember: We offer excellent tutor training and provide continued support from the moment you become engaged with our program!
 Contact Joanne Cheng, ESL Coordinator, at firstname.lastname@example.org or by calling (910)251-0911 for additional assistance.